Islam in Albania: Republic of Albania (1992 onward)

 Following the wider trends for socio-political pluralism and freedom in Eastern Europe from communism, a series of fierce protests by Albanian society culminated with the communist regime collapsing after allowing two elections in 1991 and then 1992.
 Toward the end of the regime's collapse, it had reluctantly allowed for limited religious expression to reemerge.
 In 1990 along with a Catholic church, the Lead mosque in Shkodër were both the first religious buildings reopened in Albania.
 Muslims, this time mainly from northern Albania such as Azem Hajdari (1963–1998) and Sali Berisha, who later served multiple terms as president and prime minister were prominent leaders in the movement for democratic change and between 1992 and 1997 people part of the Albanian government were mostly of a Muslim background.
 Areas that had been traditionally Muslim in Albania prior to 1967 reemerged in a post-communist context once again mainly as Muslim with its various internal complexities.
-Due in part to the deprivation and persecution experienced during the communist period, Muslims within Albania have showed strong support for democracy and its institutions including official Muslim religious organisations.
+Due in part to the deprivation and persecution experienced during the communist period, Muslims within Albania have shown strong support for democracy and its institutions including official Muslim religious organisations.
 Within this context Muslim Albanians have also supported the separation of religion from the state with faith being considered as a personal private matter.
-Today Albania is a parliamentary secular state and with no official religion.
+Today, Albania is a parliamentary secular state and with no official religion.